aakash-rajur/offload/README.md

 ## API
 # initialize(context)
-context: you need to pass the ```this``` as a parameter.
-The passed object will include all the exported functions that you want to use on the main thread.
-Functions not exported won't be visible to ```initialize``` and hence will not be exposed to be further called in the main thread.
+context: you need to pass the ```this```, which is the file context as a parameter.
+The passed object will include all the exported functions that you want to call on the main thread.
+Functions not exported won't be visible to ```initialize``` and hence will not be exposed to further to be called within the main thread.
 ```
 Note:
 initialize file is seperate to keep the worker file minimal and and to not include the code of the singleton class that manages the workers.